Rican7/define/README.md

 The **define** app allows configuration through multiple means.
 You can either set configuration via:

-- Command line flags (good for one-off use)
+1. Command line flags (good for one-off use)
+2. Environment variables (good for API keys)
-- A configuration file (good for your "dotfiles")
+3. A configuration file (good for your "dotfiles")

-- Environment variables (especially useful for API keys)
+When multiple means of configuration are used, the values will take precedence in the aforementioned priority.

 ### Command line flags

 The list of command line flags is easily discovered via the `--help` flag.
 Any passed command line flag will take precedence over any other configuration mechanism.

+### Environment variables

+Some configuration values can also be specified via environment variables.
+This is especially useful for API keys of different sources.

+The following environment variables are read by **define**'s sources:

+- `MERRIAM_WEBSTER_DICTIONARY_APP_KEY`
+- `OXFORD_DICTIONARY_APP_ID`
+- `OXFORD_DICTIONARY_APP_KEY`

 ### Configuration file